-SchoolTutoring Academy’s tutoring programs for Plainfield Township students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Plainfield Township, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Plainfield Township, Michigan is served by four public school districts and one intermediate school district.
 These school systems include Comstock Park Public Schools, Kenowa Hills Public Schools, Kent Intermediate School District, Northview Public Schools, and Rockford Public Schools.
 The curriculum in these districts follow the national Common Core Standards as well as the Michigan State Standards.
 Highly trained teachers continuously update their education to offer the most successful teaching strategies and resources to students.